 Child Savings Plan : Tips to help you save for your child’s education

-We last ran this blog over two years ago.
-Much has changed in the world since then.
-While in the recent budget there has been some element of a reprieve with regards to child savings plan and the cost of third level education and some element of a credit with regard to rents being paid by students, it by no means has impacted the level of rent being paid by students – in cases where students can actually get a room!
-In saying that, what we wrote back then in the majority still applies.
-Here we have updated the blog to take account of some of the recent changes.
+There has been some element of a reprieve with regard to the cost of third level education and some element of a credit with regard to rents being paid by students, it by no means has impacted the level of rent being paid by students – in cases where students can actually get a room!
+This blog will take into account of some of the recent changes.

 No matter what stage of education your child is at, it’s a good idea to plan ahead for college fees as six in ten parents in Ireland expect to get into debt because of third level costs for their child.